Example: Run an application for the Apache HBase client

 requiredKerberosoption is set to

-truefor the HBase client.
+truefor the Apache HBase client.
 The application must be run for this client from a computer which:

-- Has internal network access to the VPC in which the database is deployed
+- Has internal network access to the public cloud in which the database is deployed

 - Can resolve the internal hostnames of the database

-- Can obtain a Kerberos ticket from the database's KDC
+- Can obtain a Kerberos ticket from the database's Kerberos Key Distribution Center (KDC)

-One of the methods to run traditional HBase client applications is to launch a "bastion host" in your cloud provider which meets the above requirements.
+One way to run the Apache HBase client applications is to launch an edge node in your cloud provider which meets the above requirements.

-Ensure that you download the directory containing HBase client configuration files from
+Ensure that you download the directory containing the Apache HBase client configuration files

 clientConfigurationUrl provided in